nvh95/jsconf-korea2022/slides.md

 # Table of Contents
 - What is Jest Preview and why I built it?
-- What struggles I have to overcome when building an OSS project?
+- What struggles do I have to overcome when building an OSS project?
 - What did I receive from doing OSS?
 - Some tips if you want to dip your toes into OSS
 - Q&A